caendesilva/cookie-debug/README.md

-# cookie-debug
+# Cookie and Local Storage Debug Viewer

-A simple HTML page to view (and clear) cookies and local storage data for the current domain
+A simple HTML page to view (and clear) cookies and local storage data for the current domain.